neo4j-field/gsummit2024/README.md

 CALL gds.betweenness.write('OperationalPoints', {writeProperty: 'betweennessScore'})
 ```

-Let's also index our new Degree and Betweenness Centrality `score` properties, so that we can query using them in a performant way:
+Let's also index our new Degree Centrality `degreeScore`and Betweenness Centrality `betweennessScore` properties, so that we can query using them in a performant way:

 ```cypher
 CREATE INDEX index_OperationalPointName_degreeScore IF NOT EXISTS FOR (opn:OperationalPointName) ON (opn.degreeScore);